syzodidntmakeit/kawaiiblog/src/content/posts/2025-11-21-why-i-am-breaking-up-with-windows-and-you-should-too/index.md

 ---
-title: "Why I am breaking up with Windows (and you should too)"
+title: Why I am breaking up with Windows (and you should too)
-date: 2025-11-21
+date: '2025-10-19'
 category: tech
+excerpt: >-
-excerpt: "Windows is being very invasive in their actions, choosing to be an AI agent first operating system, and macOS is a sin against humainty.
-But there is an alternative..."
+  Windows is being very invasive in their actions, choosing to be an AI agent first operating system, and macOS is a sin against humainty.
+But there is an alternative...
-tags: ["windows","linux","OS"]
+tags:
+  - windows
+  - linux
+  - os
 ---

 ## Introduction